Striveworks/valor/docs/metrics.md

 ### Answer Relevance

-Answer relevance is the number of statements in the answer that are relevant to the query, divided by the total number of statements in the answer.
-This metric is used to evaluate the relevance of the answer to the query.
-The answer relevance metric is particularly useful for evaluating question-answering tasks, but might apply to some other text generation tasks.
+Answer relevance is the proportion of statements in the answer that are relevant to the query.
+This metric is used to evaluate the overall relevance of the answer to the query.
+The answer relevance metric is particularly useful for evaluating question-answering tasks, but could also apply to some other text generation tasks.
+This metric is not recommended for more open ended tasks.

 Our implementation closely follows [DeepEval's implementation](https://github.com/confident-ai/deepeval/tree/main/deepeval/metrics/answer_relevancy).
 We use the same two step prompting strategy and the same instructions.